Music Director: Luke Housner

 Scenic Designer: Cameron Anderson

 Which is the more beautiful art – music or poetry?
-This timeless question lies at the heart of Capriccio, Richard Strauss’ final opera, a sublime blend of elegance, wit, and philosophical reflection.
+This timeless question lies at the heart of Capriccio, Richard Strauss’ final opera and a sublime blend of refinement, wit, and philosophical reflection.
 The opera follows the cultured and elegant Countess Madeleine as she navigates the affections of two ardent suitors – Flamand, a passionate composer, and Olivier, a fiery poet.
 Their rivalry sparks not only a romantic dilemma but also a profound exploration of artistic expression.

 As Madeleine weighs each of their arguments and affections, she is drawn into a meditation on the nature of opera, love, and the human condition.
 Her search for an answer culminates in a striking moment of introspection, with the Countess uttering the opera’s most unforgettable line: “Opera is an absurd thing!”